dominictarr/pull-crypto/README.md

 ## decrypt

 this is the same as encrypt.
 It can either be piped down stream or take a callback.
-Below we take encrypted `base64` data and pipe it to the `decoder` and then print out the decrypted data to the console, which yields `abc`.
+Below we take encrypted `base64` data and pipe it to `decrypt` and then print out the decrypted data to the console, which yields `abc`.

 ```js
 var pc = require('pull-crypto')